ThinkDataEd/student/docs/unit1/lesson10.md

 Why? </strong>

-12. You will develop an algorithm for building a **histogram** to represent the sleep dotplot you saw in the previous lesson.
+12. You will develop an algorithm for building a **histogram** to represent the sleep dotplot you saw in [Lesson 9](lesson9.md).

-    <iframe src="https://drive.google.com/file/d/1PsvaeF1kxItVithSd1O-R8yNrjbu4TeH/preview" width="640" height="480"></iframe>
+    <iframe src="https://drive.google.com/file/d/1BffM29u9F6Ns4z76deJA3mQZum5stnrL/preview" width="640" height="480"></iframe>

-13. A histogram, rather than showing the frequency for each value, shows the frequency (or percent, but we will focus on frequency) of all the values that fall in a certain range, called a **bin**.
+13. Rather than showing the frequency for each value, a histogram shows the frequency (or percent, but we will focus on frequency) of all the values that fall in a certain range, called a **bin**.
 For example, we might choose bins that go from 0-5, 5-10, 10-15, 15-20, 20-25.

-14. Modeled below is a histogram using the data from the “hours of sleep last night” dotplot from Lesson 9.
-The x-axis has **bin widths** of 0-3, 3-6, 6-9, etc. with marks on the plot at those intervals.
+14. Modeled below is a histogram using the data from the *Hours of Sleep Last Night* dotplot from [Lesson 9](lesson9.md).
+The x-axis has **bin widths** of 0-3, 3-6, 6-9, etc., with marks on the plot at those intervals.
 The first bin has a frequency of 1, which means that one student got between 0 to 3 hours of sleep.

     <strong style="color: red;">Determine the frequencies of each bin and interpret what they mean.</strong>

-    <iframe src="https://drive.google.com/file/d/13pY1ObFBYB0feSr2m52NNgkKZZJw1prP/preview" width="640" height="480"></iframe>
+    <iframe src="https://drive.google.com/file/d/14l68stTcznQOL0T_YqrfV-SQQzLYOTCC/preview" width="640" height="480"></iframe>

  15. Notice that multiples of three appear in more than one bin.
 Let’s take the value of 6 hours as an example.
 Should those observations be included in the second bin (3-6) or the third bin (6-9)?